Getting the right help to improve your business is be a real minefield.

-6. Will the coach provide any practical help as well as coaching?
+6. Will the coach provide practical help as well as coaching?

-My clients always send marketing to me before they make it go live.
-I’ll review it and even sometimes completely rewrite it if I think it needs it.
+My clients always send marketing to me before they use it.

-As a result, my clients see bigger results, and they get them faster, than they would if I simply gave a ‘marketing critique’ to them.
+As a result, my clients see bigger results, and they get them faster.
+Which is the whole point of having a business coach, after all.

-7. How long have they been a professional business coach?
+7. How long have they been professionally coaching?

 It may not be wise to trust the future of your business to a newly-minted coach, armed only with a manual from their college or franchisor…